-Each region varies slightly in its cultural traditions, history, climate and geographic features, and more.
+Each region has distinct culture, history, climate, and geographic features, and more.

 |United States Regions Map|